 Once you decide which type of structure you intend to use, add them to your existing sitemap, building out your information architecture further.
 As it gets closer to when you can begin building your site, this detailed architecture will help everyone involved stay informed and within the intended guidelines of the project.
 Create and use a style guide for all content on the site.
 This will help present a uniformed voice on every page.

 While you are creating your content structures, you should also gather your content for when the site is complete.
-Gathering your content ahead of time is an ideal approach to how to design a website because it ensures you aren’t waiting for content after the design process is done.
+According to Joe Goldstein from Contractor Calls, gathering your content ahead of time is an ideal approach to how to design a website because it ensures you aren’t waiting for content after the design process is done.
 It also gives you more time to plan for SEO by optimizing your content pre-launch.

 Content creation is an important consideration when you design a website.
 If you are writing the content yourself, remember these best practices: